How to Plan a Graduation Party on a Budget

 Flip the order.
 Pick your number first.
 For most graduation parties, $200 to $500 is more than enough to host 30 to 50 people comfortably.
 Write that number on a sticky note and put it on your laptop.

 That is it.
-No venue rental if you use a backyard, a park pavilion, or a friend's patio.
-No professional photographer if you set up a good selfie station.
-No printed invitations when digital ones look better anyway.
+You skip the venue rental when you use a backyard or a park pavilion.
+You skip the professional photographer when you set up a good selfie station.
+And you skip printed invitations, which look worse than digital ones anyway.

 Skip the Printed Invitations (Seriously)

 I have a strong opinion on this: printed graduation invitations are a waste of money.
-They cost $1 to $3 each when you factor in design, printing, and postage.
+Once you add up the design and the printing and the postage, they cost $1 to $3 each.
 For 40 guests, that is $40 to $120 just to tell people to show up.

-And here is the part that stings.
-Half of those envelopes get opened, glanced at, and tossed.
+What stings is what happens next.
+Half of those envelopes get opened, glanced at, and then dropped in the recycling.
 The other half end up in a stack of mail on someone's counter, slowly buried under takeout menus.

 Digital invitations have a 98% open rate when sent via SMS.
-People actually see them.
-They can RSVP in two taps.
+People actually see them, and they can RSVP in two taps.
 You get a real-time headcount instead of playing the "so... are you coming?" game two days before the party.
+If you're skeptical that texting an invite works, here's why SMS invitations work better than email ever did.

-On Lemonvite, you describe your vision to the design engine and it creates a completely custom invitation.
+On Lemonvite's design engine, you describe your vision and it creates a completely custom invitation.
 Not a template.
 Not a Canva rectangle with clip art.
 Something that actually looks like your party is going to be worth attending.
+If you get stuck on what to actually say on it, our graduation invitation wording guide has lines you can lift.

 My prompt: "Navy blue and gold celebration, elegant but youthful, confetti falling, dark background with warm metallic accents, feels like a milestone moment."